 When Is the Best Time

-Monserrate Palace and park are a unique and overwhelming place still not overrun.
-It is an excellent escape from Lisbon and overlooked due to the nearby Pena Palace.
+Monserrate Palace and Park are a unique and overwhelming place that is still not overrun.
+It is an excellent escape from Lisbon and is overlooked due to the nearby Pena Palace.
 It is a wonderful planned garden with plants from all over the world.
 It doesn't surprise that Monserrate Palace is a popular wedding location.

 You easily spend half a day here.
 Soak in the masterpieces of art with Gothic Arabian and Indian influences.
 We have visited Monserrate multiple times and never get bored of this palace and unique garden.
 The garden received the European Garden Award in 2013.